-This evergreen online small business idea has almost constant demand and if you hit upon a successful design, it can become a great source of income.
+This lucrative business idea has almost constant demand and if you hit upon a successful design, it can become a great source of income.

-While basic t-shirt and items like tote bags and mugs might not be premium items, customers are more than willing to pay if there is an attractive printed design included.
+While basic t-shirt and items like tote bags and mugs might not be premium items, customers are more than willing to pay if there is an attractive or trending printed design included.

 You might begin by thinking up some design ideas you can start off with, or you might decide to allow customers to upload their own designs for you to print on their behalf.
 Another avenue would be to hire a freelancer to come up with some designs for you.